 108. What are the hazards of arterial cannulation?

-Hemorrhage, thrombus, air embolism, systemic infection, site infection, arterial spasm, vascular occlusion.
+Hemorrhage, thrombus, air embolism, systemic infection, site infection, arterial spasm, and vascular occlusion.

 109. Why is invasive hemodynamic monitoring needed?